code-423n4/2021-08-notional/README.md

 - [ ] Describe anything else that adds any special logic that makes your approach unique
 - [ ] Identify any areas of specific concern in reviewing the code
 - [ ] Add all of the code to this repo that you want reviewed
-- [ ] Make sure your code is thoroughly commented using the [NatSpec format](https://docs.soliditylang.org/en/v0.5.10/natspec-format.html#natspec-format).
 - [ ] Create a PR to this repo with the above changes.
 - [ ] Delete this checklist and wait for C4 to provide a recommended contest minimum.